abigailwozniak/job-tenure/detail.md

   - **make_tenure_whyleft_97.do** - uses nlsy97_1997to2011.dta to output results used in AF4 and AT3.
   - Results for AF4 are in lines 3524 to 3540 of make_tenure_whyleft.log (for ’79) and of 2465 to 2478 for make_tenure_whyleft_97.log (for ’97).
   - Results for AT3 are in lines 3495 to 3505 of make_tenure_whyleft.log (for ’79) and of 2415 to 2424 for make_tenure_whyleft_97.log (for ’97).
+  - Appendix Figure 4 is plotted using appendfig4.do in combination with the results above.

 ## QEMP_Materials